DRIMMIIX/Simple-Keylogger/README.md

 # Simple-Keylogger
-Its a simple keylogger wich was written in python
+Its a simple keylogger which was written in python